-When a hurricane is near and a threat has been determined, the Cayman Islands Hazard Management Department (HMCI) and Government will issue press releases, and there will be four various hurricane flags hung outside of police stations and government buildings.
+When a hurricane or tropical storm is near and a threat has been determined, the Cayman Islands Hazard Management Department (HMCI) and Government will issue press releases, and there will be four various hurricane flags hung outside of police stations and government buildings.

-Listed below are the relevant hurricane flags, along with descriptions of what each flag means.
+Listed below are the relevant flags, along with descriptions of what each flag means.
 Keep in mind that, even if the All Clear (green) flag is being flown, there is still a possibility for damage to occur due to a storm surge.
 Please use caution if you see any of these flags, or have been told that a hurricane threat has been issued.

 Knowing the difference between hurricane signal flags and tropical storm signal flags is also important.
 Hurricane flags are square while tropical storm flags are triangular.

 Hurricane Signal Flags

 Flag Description: One square red flag with a black square in the centre.

 Hurricane conditions expected within 24 hours.

 Flag Description: Two square red flags with a black square in the centre.